mayafouad/Code-Transformation-and-Optimization-Tool/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or suggestions, feel free to open an issue or reach out via GitHub.
+For questions or feedback, open an issue or reach out via GitHub: [mayafouad](https://github.com/mayafouad).